 Is it ethical in either scenario, being either a settlement or a jury verdict, for Lawyer A to take such a photo to a newspaper and request that it be printed?

 The hypothetical practice violates the Rules of Professional Conduct.
-The submissions to the newspaper are direct attempts to promote an expectation that the lawyer will be successful again (if indeed the verdict or settlement represented an unqualified success) in handling similar matters for other clients, and to suggest the lawyer has expertise in handling matters in that area of the law.
-While the latter of these problems might be addressed by running the Rule 7.2 disclaimer in the caption to the photograph, the creation of an unjustified expectation about the results the lawyer can achieve -- the lawyer is not offering to publicize his or her losses as well -- renders the communication misleading, a defect that even disclaimer will not correct.
+The submissions to the newspaper are direct attempts to promote an expectation that the lawyer will be successful again (if indeed the verdict or settlement represented an unqualified success) in handling similar matters for other clients.
+The creation of an unjustified expectation about the results the lawyer can achieve -- the lawyer is not offering to publicize his or her losses as well -- renders the communication misleading.